 Glaucome Treatment from Aucello Eyecare Center

 Here at Aucello EyeCare Center, we provide glaucoma treatment in South Windsor and Newington.
 As your optometrist, we want you to understand a glaucoma diagnosis.
-While this type of eye condition cannot be cured, it is treatable using services offered at your eye doctor in Newington.
+While this type of eye condition cannot be cured, it is treatable using services offered by our eye doctors in Newington and South Windsor.
 Become informed about glaucoma so you can take the best course of action for your eye care needs.

 Glaucoma is the name for a group of conditions adversely affecting the eye.
 Individuals with glaucoma are suffering from some type of disease or damage to the optic nerve.
 This nerve attaches the eyeball to the brain, and when it is injured it can lead to permanent vision loss.

 What Causes Glaucoma